 Traveling in Myanmar by plane, boat, train or car is wholly different to traveling in Europe.
 The planes run a bit like buses and allow for a quick transfer from one area to the next.

 But, if you have more time, then getting around by boat, train and car gives you access to the smaller communities and undiscovered corners of rivers and lakes, and a chance to mingle with locals, either at a roadside café, on a busy riverside jetty or across the aisle of a train carriage.

-The best time to honeymoon in Burma is November through until March when temperatures are likely to be in the mid to high twenties and the weather is warm and dry.
+The best time to honeymoon in Myanmar is November through until March when temperatures are likely to be in the high seventies or low eighties and the weather is warm and dry.